DockerDemos/appstack-apache/README.md

 appstack-apache
 ===============

-Docker images for running Apache; for use with other AppStack images
+Docker images for running Apache with mod_fastcgi; for use with other AppStack images

-_Branches_

-* master: Centos6, Apache with mod_fastcgi to connect to PHP-FPM container
-* el7-fpm: Centos7, Apache with mod_proxy_fcgi to connect to PHP-FPM container
-* el7-mod_php: Centos7, Apache with mod_php installed

 ##Running##

-The master branch is designed to be run with the appstack-phpfpm and appstack-data containers.

 First run the data container, and map a directories on your host to /conf and /var/www/html: